Labiba786/VerveBridge_BuyBliss/README.md

 ## Usage

-Once the development server is running, you can access the application at http://localhost:3000.

 - Register/Login: Create an account or log in with your existing credentials.
 - Browse Products: Explore products across different categories.
 - Add to Cart: Add products to your shopping cart.